Ma' I Got a Family: Critical reception

 Paul Simpson from AllMusic stated that Ma’ I Got A Family "Far less hard-edged and aggressive than one might expect."
 He noted that "the mixtape taps into YoungBoy's sentimental side," and that "this is not the release one would expect DJ Drama to be involved with."

 Commercial performance

 Ma' I Got a Family debuted at number seven on the US Billboard 200 chart, earning 37,000 album-equivalent units (including 402 copies in pure album sales) in its first week.
-The album also accumulated a total of 52.54 million on-demand streams of the album's songs.
-The mixtape marks YoungBoy's fifth top-ten entry of 2022.
+The album also accumulated a total of 52.54 million on-demand streams of the album's songs, and marked YoungBoy's fifth top-ten entry of 2022.
+Furthermore, YoungBoy broke the tie with Jay-Z for the artist with the fifth most charting Billboard 200 albums in history.